BairuiZhang/BairuiZhang.github.io/_pages/about.md

 🧭 *On Clarity, Power, and Returning to the Self*

 I believe everything happens **for my benefit**—not by accident, but by the best arrangement of the universe.
-I am the strongest version of myself, not because I'm perfect, but because I am **self-sufficient**, intentional, and always growing.

 Clarity is everything.
 🧠 Lack of clarity is the root of procrastination.